MLB Tuesday: FS1 (2014–2021)

-MLB on TBS Tuesdays (2022–present)
+MLB Tuesday on TBS (2022–present)

 Prior to 2022, during the regular season, TBS broadcast a weekly game nationally on Sunday afternoons, under the title Sunday MLB on TBS.
 These games were not exclusive to TBS and were blacked out in local markets, to protect the stations that hold the local broadcast rights to the games.
 In the affected areas, simulcasts of programming from sister network HLN aired in place of the games.

 On September 24, 2020, it was announced that Turner Sports had renewed its baseball rights through 2028 (aligned with the conclusion of Fox's most recent extension).
-However instead of a package of Sunday afternoon games the contract includes primetime games on Tuesday nights throughout the regular season.
+However instead of a package of Sunday afternoon games the contract includes primetime games on Tuesday nights throughout the regular season (The Sunday afternoon games was instead sold as a separate package now known as MLB Sunday Leadoff).

 The program includes a 30-minute studio show before and after each game.

+During the final month of the 2024 Major League Baseball season, TBS' sister network TruTV aired MLB Race to the Pennant on Tuesday nights.
+The show will featured a whip-around format hosted by Alanna Rizzo and Yonder Alonso.
+TNT Sports also added additional games in order to air MLB Tuesday doubleheaders the final three weeks of the season.
+One of the doubleheaders featured one game instead on TruTV, marking the first time the network has exclusively aired a regular season MLB game in full.

+TruTV began simulcasting select MLB Tuesday games with TBS beginning with the 2025 season.

+MLB En Vivo on UniMás and TUDN (2024–present)

+On August 15, 2024, Major League Baseball announced a multi-year agreement with TelevisaUnivision.
+UniMás and TUDN will air a weekly whip-around show, MLB En Vivo, in Spanish on Tuesday nights.
+Univision talent includes Antonio de Valdés and Enrique Burak as hosts, Daniel Nohra and Luis Quiñones as play-by-play commentators and Luis Alberto Martínez and Daniel Schvarztman as reporters and guest analysts.